Social Media and Risk Reduction Teaching-Enhanced Reach (SMARTER)

 Time Frame: Weekly until the infant is 26 weeks of age.

-The infant's age in weeks when breast feeding changed will be assessed by maternal response to weekly text messages about type of breast feeding categorized as either exclusive, partial or no breast milk during the past week.
+The number of days after postnatal randomization to first report of not receiving any Breast Milk feedings will be assessed by maternal response to weekly text messages about type of breast feeding categorized as or no breast milk during the past week.

 Weekly until the infant is 26 weeks of age.